andresromerouy/DataSciInPractice24/Examples/[UM-03E] Example - Bay Wheels data.md

 ## Q6.
 Monthly seasonality #

 For the month seasonality we need twelve monthly averages.
-Again, we create a new column, now with months (January = 1, December = 12).
+Again, we create a new column, now with the month (January = 1, December = 12).

 ```
 In [27]: df['month'] = df.index.month